NediffNixon/tesco-foodcorp-churn-prediction/README.md

 > 🔒 Due to a Data Sharing Agreement (DSA), the dataset used in this project **cannot be shared publicly** as it contains real Tesco customer transaction data.

-> 📘 A detailed explanation of the methodology and results is available in the [coursework_report.pdf](coursework_report.pdf) included in this repository.
+> 📘 A detailed explanation of the methodology and results is available in the [coursework_report.pdf](docs/coursework_report.pdf) included in this repository.

+> 📘 A supporting document is available explaning how to run the model in the [supporting_documentation.pdf](docs/supporting_documentation.pdf) included in this repository.

 ---